Using WSL in Windows

 Open Project in WSL

-• Configure the ESP-IDF extension inside the WSL as described in the Install ESP-IDF and Tools documentation.
+Configure the ESP-IDF extension inside WSL as described in Install ESP-IDF and Tools.

 Note

-• Running the setup from WSL could override the Windows host machine configuration settings since it is using the User Settings by default.
+Running the setup from WSL could override the Windows host machine configuration settings since it uses User Settings by default.
 Consider saving settings to a workspace or workspace folder.

-• At this moment, you can start to use the Blink example project for building, flashing, monitoring, debugging, etc.
+You can now use the Blink example project for building, flashing, monitoring, debugging, etc.

-• Here taking the esp32-c3 as an example, users only need to change the target device from esp32 to esp32-c3, as below:
+For example, to use ESP32-C3, change the target device from esp32 to esp32c3 as shown below:

 ../_images/device_target_esp32_c3.png